GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 **Collaboration is Key:** Remember that achieving reliability is a shared responsibility.
 Building strong relationships with these teams is essential for success.

-## Challenge 3: Your first set of SLOs
+## Challenge 3: SLOs: Not Just Another Acronym

 In the previous challenge, you dove deep into Movie Guru's reliability landscape, discovering a young app with room to grow.
 You learned that the company currently lacks a robust way to measure and define user experience, relying instead on the unsustainable goal of constant uptime.